Recommended Testing Calendar

 *The November 4, 2023 SAT will not be offered on campus at St. Andrew’s.

 |Class in session?||NO||YES||YES*||YES||YES*||YES||NO*||NO*|

 *The ACT will not be offered on campus at St. Andrew’s on this date.

 Students and parents/guardians, please note:

 Advanced Placement exams—Students should consult with their classroom teacher to determine whether taking the AP exam in a particular subject is appropriate.
 If they plan to self-study for an AP, they should consult with College Counseling.
-III Form students should not take AP exams during their III Form year.
+Third Form students should not take AP exams during their III Form year.

 Standardized test prep—During the V Form year, St. Andrew’s offers students online test prep classes and online individual tutoring sessions through Revolution Prep.
 Compass Prep has also been recommended to students as a resource.
 Students are also encouraged to use summer and term breaks to engage in test prep, and to attend standardized testing info sessions, when offered, during the school year.

 Testing locations—When school is not in session, students who wish to take a standardized test must register to test at their local high school or test center.